 With the Scoping Study completed in late 2018, Emmerson wasted no time in pursuing its strategy of rapidly de-risking the project and progressing Khemisset towards production.
-Over the next year or so, the company announced the results of various elements of the Feasibility Study (FS), which is expected to be completed in Q2 2020, some of which are outlined below.
+On 1st June 2020, Emmerson release a summary of its recently completed Feasibility Study (FS) for Khemisset.
+Design and estimates were completed by independent engineers according to AusIMM guidelines.